CanyonWind/Single-Path-One-Shot-NAS-MXNet/MicroNetChallenge/README.md

 ## Subnet Searching

-Different from the paper, we jointly searched for the Block choices and Channel Choices in the supernet at the same time.
+Different from the paper, we **jointly searched** for the Block choices and Channel Choices in the supernet at the same time.
 It means that, for each instance in the population of our genetic algorithm, it contains 20 Block choices gene and 20 Channel choices gene.
-We were aiming to find a combination of these two which optimizing for the both and being Complementary.
+We were aiming to find a combination of these two which optimizing for each other and being complementary.

-For each sampled subnet structure passing the constraint, like most weight sharing NAS approaches did, we updated the BN statistics firstly with 20,000 fixed (or random, this doesn't influence much) training set images and then evalute this subnet ImageNet validation accuracy as the indicator for its performance.
+For each qualified subnet structure (has lower `Σ Normalized Scores` than the baseline OneShot searched model), like most weight sharing NAS approaches did, we updated the BN statistics firstly with 20,000 fixed training set images and then evalute this subnet ImageNet validation accuracy as the indicator for its performance.

 ## Subnet Training